Posted by Robert Half on 09 May 2017

 Anyone with the requisite skills and experience has the opportunity to become a great chief executive, although it appears some candidates may have an advantage over others.
 Latest research from our FTSE 100 CEO Tracker has revealed a series of trends relating to career direction, age, gender, education, nationality and professional background.
 Currently the majority of FTSE 100 bosses have a background in finance, emphasising the value of a clear understanding of the ‘numbers’ underpinning any organisation.
 Another clear trend for individuals moving into the executive leadership position is their knowledge and exposure to the industry.

 While education can be a fundamental stepping stone to reaching the top job, only a fifth of FTSE 100 heads have postgraduate qualifications.
-Of current top level executives, a quarter have an MBA, while a small handful have PhDs, suggestion high education remains an important consideration for top-level executives.
-When looking at the average characteristics of these company leaders, these CEOs are typically aged 50 and above and male, and with a significant tenure.
+Of current top level executives, less than a quarter have an MBA, while a small handful have PhDs, suggesting high education remains an important consideration for top-level executives.
+When looking at the average characteristics of these company leaders, these CEOs are typically aged 41 and above and male, and with a significant tenure.

 While the profile of a FTSE 100 CEO may not represent all executive-level appointments, these individuals characterise the best of the best.